Rambo III: Plot

 The Mujahideen in the village, led by chieftain Masoud, hesitate to help Rambo free Trautman.
 Meanwhile, a Soviet informant in Ghani's employ alerts the Soviets, who send two attack helicopters to destroy the village.
-Though Rambo destroys one with a DShK heavy machine gun, the rebels refuse to aid him any further.
+Although Rambo destroys one of them with a DShK heavy machine gun, the rebels decline to cooperate with him any further.
 Aided only by Mousa and a young boy named Hamid, Rambo attacks the base and inflicts significant damage before being forced to retreat.
 Rambo and Hamid are wounded during the battle, and Rambo sends him and Mousa away before resuming his infiltration.

 Evading base security, Rambo reaches and frees Trautman before he can be tortured with a flamethrower.
 He and Trautman rescue several other prisoners and hijack a helicopter to escape the base, but it is damaged during takeoff and crashes, forcing the escapees to flee on foot.
 An attack helicopter pursues Rambo and Trautman to a nearby cave, where Rambo destroys it with an explosive arrow.
 A furious Zaysen sends Spetsnaz commandos under Kourov to kill them, but they are routed and killed.
-An injured Kourov fights Rambo in hand-to-hand combat, but is overcome and killed as well.
+An injured Kourov fights Rambo in hand-to-hand combat, but is overpowered and killed as well.

 Rambo and Trautman make their way to the Pakistani border but are intercepted by Zaysen and his mechanized infantry.
 Suddenly, Masoud's Mujahideen forces, including Mousa and Hamid, arrive to rescue them in a massive cavalry charge.
 In the midst of the battle, Rambo hijacks a tank and fights Zaysen's Mi-24 Hind-D, culminating in a head-on charge as both unleash their vehicles' weaponry on each other; Rambo survives by destroying the Hind-D with his tank's main gun before it can ram him, after killing Zaysen with the tank's machine gun.
 After the battle, Rambo and Trautman bid farewell to the Mujahideen and leave Afghanistan.

 Production

 Development and writing

 Sylvester Stallone later said his original premise of the film "was more in keeping with the theme of Tears of the Sun, but set in Afghanistan."
 Harry Kleiner was hired to write a draft, but his script was rejected by Stallone.

-Several weeks into filming, many of the film's crew were fired including the director of photography.
-Stallone said: